Alpha-1 antitrypsin (AAT) is a protein made mainly by your liver.

 - get the flu and pneumococcal vaccines to protect you from illnesses that may worsen your condition

-- continue to take all your medicines as prescribed and follow your treatment plan
+- take all your medicines as prescribed and follow your treatment plan

 If you have a lung infection or any breathing problems you will need immediate treatment.